christian-reichart/svg-chameleon/README.md

 The tool automatically searches for configuration files in the directory where it was started and by going up in parent directories.

-Alternatively a `--config' flag with a path to the configuration file can be passed to the cli.
+Alternatively a `--config` flag with a path to the configuration file can be passed to the cli.

 ### Command line options